Jan Dungel

-Jan Dungel (born 23 March 1951 in Kyjov) is a Czech painter, graphic artist and illustrator.
-A member of the Union of Visual Artists of the Czech Republic, he is especially noted for his paintings and drawings of animals, particularly birds.
+Jan Dungel (born 23 March 1951) is a Czech painter, graphic artist, illustrator and naturalist.
+A member of the Union of Visual Artists of the Czech Republic, he is especially noted for his paintings and drawings of animals.
 He has been painting and documenting birds in South America since 1992.

+Biography

+Jan Dungel was born in Vracov.
+He repeatedly went on expeditions to South America in the years 1992–2019 – first to Venezuela, later to Ecuador.